 - Admin actions log

 There’s an access to free and paid extensions, just like with the Open Source Edition.

 You may also use the 30-day risk-free trial and get familiar with the platform.

 If you’re not ready for an upfront yearly payment, Magento Commerce Cloud plans may be an alternative.
-Go with Starter (for $2,000/month) or Pro ($3,417/month).
+Go with Magento Commerce Starter that will cost $2,000 per month or Magento Commerce Pro that will cost $3,417 per month.
 Here’s a full feature list on the two plans:

 Magento Commerce Starter

 starting at $3,417/month